 Quantum Kernels and Support Vector Machines

-QSVM on Kaggle labeled data as means to classify and detect credit card fraudulant transactions
+Quantum Support Vector Machines (QSVM) on Kaggle labeled data is a means to classify and detect fraudulent credit card transactions.

-In this demo we will present a simple use case where Quantum SVM (QSVM) algorithm will be implemented on credit card labeled data to detect fraudulent transactions
+This demo presents a simple use case where a Quantum SVM (QSVM) algorithm is implemented on credit card labeled data to detect fraudulent transactions.
+It leverages the Classiq proprietary QSVM library and core capabilities to explore the rising potential in enhancing security applications.

-Demostration is based on recent work published on August 2022 [1]
+This demonstration is based on work published in August 2022 [1].

 %%capture